microsoft/code-with-engineering-playbook/docs/machine-learning/agile-development-considerations-for-ml-projects.md

 - [Stand-ups](../agile-development/ceremonies.md#stand-up)
 - [Working agreement](../agile-development/team-agreements/working-agreements.md)

-### Notes on Agile process during exploration and experimentation
+## Agile Process During Exploration and Experimentation

 1. While acknowledging the fact that ML user stories and research spikes are less predictable than software development ones, we strive to have a deliverable for every user story in every sprint.